 Pasadena's Street Design Guide provides a framework for understanding the way sidewalks are used, and organizes sidewalks into zones to avoid conflict between various uses and amenities.
 Requirements vary based on the level of activity, land uses, intensities, and densities, as well as special conditions.
-Through designating specific zones, the Lincoln Avenue Specific Plan can help enhance the pedestrian experience by increasing sidewalk widths, enabling more shade coverage and opportunities for amenities such as seating and landscaping.
+Through designating specific zones, the LASP can help enhance the pedestrian experience by increasing sidewalk widths, enabling more shade coverage and opportunities for amenities such as seating and landscaping.

-The Street Design Guide organizes sidewalks into the following three zones, which provide a basis for standards in the Specific Plan:
+The Street Design Guide organizes sidewalks into the following three zones (Figure 5.1-1), which provide a basis for standards in the specific plan:

 - " The Amenity / Curb Zone (Amenity Zone) is the portion of the sidewalk directly adjacent to the street right-of-way.
-This zone typically includes street trees, street lights, parkways, street furniture, bicycle parking, bus shelters, and other utility facilities. - " The Walk Zone is the portion of the sidewalk dedicated to pedestrian travel and shall be free of obstruction. - " The Building Frontage Zone is adjacent to private property and allows for door openings from buildings, outdoor furniture and shade structures.
+This zone typically includes street trees, street lights, parkways, street furniture, bicycle parking, bus shelters, and other utility facilities. - " The Walk Zone is the portion of the sidewalk dedicated to pedestrian travel and shall be free of obstruction. - The Building Frontage Zone is adjacent to private property and allows for outdoor furniture and shade structures.